Coffee Beans

 A coffee cherry is the fruit grown on the coffee plant.
 Inside that cherry are usually two seeds — the coffee beans.
 Processing methods (washed, natural, etc.) remove the fruit and mucilage, leaving the beans to be dried and stored.
 The term "coffee beans" refers to these seeds once they’re removed from the cherry and dried.

-Coffee beans in specialty vs commercial coffee
+Coffee beans in Specialty vs Commercial coffee

-In commercial coffee, beans are often bulked and selected based on volume and price.
+In Commercial, coffee beans are often bulked and selected based on volume and price.
 Sorting may be limited, and defects like insect damage or underripes are tolerated.
 Quality is defined more by consistency and availability than by flavour.

-In specialty coffee, coffee beans must meet a higher standard — starting with selective harvesting (ripe cherries only), careful processing, and defect control.
+In Specialty, coffee beans must meet a higher standard — starting with selective harvesting (ripe cherries only), careful processing, and defect control.
 Beans are evaluated by cup score, traceability, and physical condition.
 The goal is not just to meet a spec, but to express the distinct character of variety and terroir.

 We cup every lot, assess quality before purchase, and source only from producers who are transparent about harvest and processing.
 Our focus is on beans with flavour, structure, and potential — and we work closely with exporters and mills to ensure quality is preserved all the way to shipment.